dev4openid/k8s-info/pages/KK General List to memorise.md

   cloud-controller-manager ---> A Kubernetes control plane component that embeds cloud-specific control logic.
 ### yaml file format
 - >apiVersion
-  Knd
+  Kind
   Metadata
-  spec
--
+  Spec
-- kubectl port-forward svc/mongodb-service 32000/27017  # an e.g. if you want to check areas with nodePort defined
+- kubectl port-forward svc/mongodb-service 32000/27017  # an e.g. ()if you want to check areas with nodePort defined)